winnpixie/guardian-aottg/README.md

             - Prevents rooms from expiring, allowing one to host indefinitely.
         - "OG"/Vanilla Punk Mohawks
             - Allows you to toggle between using normal titan hair (RC), or vibrant mohawks (Feng).
+        - Deadly  Hooks
+            - Makes hooks more 'realistic' by killing players instead of grappling to them.
     - **Player**
+        - Toggle Double-Tap Burst
+            - Enable/disable double-tap to gas burst.
         - Toggle idle animation
             - Causes both blade users to use the AHSS idle stance.
         - Toggle between normal and "cross" gas burst